DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 experiments/results/coverage_v10_eval/thesis_scene_candidates/phuc_duc_seed7002/prompt_tam_duc_tri_nhan.json
 ```

 These phrases were selected after trying several variants.
-The phrase `Lộc` was not used in the promote figure because it tends to lose the `ô` circumflex, while `Vượng` produced more acceptable results in the same context.
+The phrase `Lộc` was not used in the proposed figure because it tends to lose the `ô` circumflex, while `Vượng` produced more acceptable results in the same context.

 ## Appendix J: Reference and Evidence Checklist